venkatraj/htdp/notes.md

          (contains-flatt? (rest alon)))]))
 ```
 ### Computing with Lists
+Explains the step by step replacement process as DrRacket continues to execute the function

 ## Designing with Self-Referential Data Definitions

 ### Finger Exercises: Lists
 ### Non-empty Lists
 ### Natural Numbers